Heteroscedastic Nested Error Regression Models with Variance Functions: HNER Models with Variance Functions

 \end{itemize}

-The conditions 1 and 3 are the standard assumptions in small area estimation.
-The condition 2 is also non-restrictive, and the simple variance function $\si^2(x)=x^2$ and $\si^2(x)=\exp(x)$ obviously satisfies the assumption.
-The moment condition 4 is necessary for existence of MSE of the EBLUP, and it is satisfied by many continuous distributions, including normal, shifted gamma, Laplace and $t$-distribution with degrees of freedom larger than 5.
+The conditions (A1) and (A3) are the standard assumptions in small area estimation.
+The condition (A2) is also non-restrictive, and the typical variance functions $\si^2(x)=x^2$ and $\si^2(x)=\exp x$ obviously satisfy the assumption.
+The moment condition (A4) is used for deriving second-order approximation of MSE of the EBLUP discussed in Section \ref{sec:mse}, and it is satisfied by many continuous distributions, including normal, shifted gamma, Laplace and $t$-distribution with degrees of freedom larger than 9.
+The three examples given in Section \ref{sec:setting} satisfy the condition (A5).

 In what follows, we use the notations